LukeMauve-Lawrence/LandmarkDirect/README.md

 # LandmarkDirect
-Android Studios project using Google's APIs (Maps, Routes) and Firebase Database for the backend
+Android Studios project using Google's APIs (Maps, Routes) and Firebase Database for the backend <br />
+This application allows for users to see nearby landmarks. <br />
+Authentication is done through Firebase Authentication and user data is stored in Firebase Realtime Database. <br />
+Google's API is used for implementing maps, places, and routes.

 ## Video Demonstration
 ### Part 1